Step 2: Admission Requirements

 Applicants for the master’s programmes taught in English or in Danish must fulfil the English language requirements.

 From the admission round of 2025/2026 with study start in September 2026, documentation for the fulfillment of the English language requirement must be uploaded by the application deadline.
-Please note that your application will be rejected if you do not upload valid documentation of your English proficiency by the application deadline.
+Please note that your application may be rejected if you do not upload valid documentation of your English proficiency by the application deadline.

 We currently accept the following documents: